FOREX-Yen nurses losses after drop on Treasury official comment

 * Aussie steadies after drop to 3-month low

 By Lisa Twaronite

-TOKYO, Feb 12 (Reuters) - The yen wallowed around the previous session's lows in early Asian trading on Tuesday after a U.S. Treasury official voiced support for Japan's efforts to end stubborn deflation.
+TOKYO, Feb 12 (Reuters) - The yen wallowed close to recent lows in Asian trading on Tuesday after a U.S. Treasury official implied tolerance of a weaker Japanese currency as a side-effect of efforts to whip deflation.

-The dollar was buying 94.25 yen, steady from late North American trade on Monday when it rose as high as 94.465 yen on the EBS trading platform, its highest level since May 2010.
+The dollar was buying 94.30 yen, slightly up from late North American trade on Monday when it rose as high as 94.465 yen on the EBS trading platform, its highest level since May 2010.

-The euro was steady at 126.27 yen after jumping 2 percent against the Japanese unit on Monday, moving toward a 34-month high of 127.71 yen hit on Wednesday last week.
+The euro was slightly lower at 126.28 yen after it jumped 2 percent against the Japanese unit on Monday, moving toward a 34-month high of 127.71 yen hit on Wednesday last week.

 U.S. Treasury Undersecretary for International Affairs Lael Brainard said the United States supports Japanese efforts to end deflation and re-invigorate growth.